yuqinbailey/AC215_S2S/README.md

 Here is our Solution Architecture:
 <img src="images/solution_arch.svg"  width="800">

-Our solution process begins with the 'Develop App' phase where we can interact with the system via HTTPS/SSH protocols, primarily using VSCode as the integrated development environment.
+Our solution process begins with the Develop App phase where we can interact with the system via HTTPS/SSH protocols, primarily using VSCode as the integrated development environment.
 The machine learning pipeline consists of four main components: the Data Collector, Data Processor, Feature Extractor, and Model Training modules, which are interconnected and follow a sequential data flow to process and learn from the data effectively.

 In our Frontend component, the "S2S Generator Website," which allows for video upload and viewing of results by the end-users, facilitated through HTTP/HTTPS protocols.
 The Backend is supported by an API Service that handles model serving, ensuring efficient communication between the frontend and the machine learning pipeline.